NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 6. Able to download subsets of layers by drawing a polygon and downloading features inside
 7. Use GIS program (e.g. QGIS) to connect to tile server backend and get ReSOW data directly

-` NOTE: Third party or downloadable layers can only be added by administrators following instructions in admin guide`
+<mark> NOTE: Third party or downloadable layers can only be added by administrators following instructions in admin guide <mark>

 ### How to use: